 Tell me about the storm experience where you were following the same storm as the STORMCHASERS crew.

 My roommates and I were driving into NW Oklahoma to set up for an afternoon of storm chasing.
-After pulling off on a dirt road adjacent to the highway, we were quickly engulfed by the core of the storm; raindrops the size of grapes were pounding the car, golf ball size hail was pinging of the roof and lightning was striking the ground.
-We realized we were in very bad position to intercept a tornado, so we pulled back up to the highway.
+After pulling off on a dirt road adjacent to the highway, we were quickly engulfed by the core of the storm; raindrops the size of grapes were pounding the car, golf ball size hail was pinging off the roof and lightning was striking the ground.
+Once this happened, we realized we were in very bad position to intercept a tornado, so we pulled back up to the highway.
 As soon as we did, the TIV (tank-looking Tornado Intercept Vehicle from the Stormchaser show) zooms past.
 I yell, “Follow it!!!”
 We pulled out onto the highway heading east, the TIV in the lead, followed by its Discovery Channel production truck, us and about 10 other storm chasing crews.

 About a mile away I saw a shaft of rain about the width of a football stadium.
 We have no radar connection in our car, so we can’t check the radar for a tornado signature.
 I knew the TIV and its production truck did have radar, and that the production truck would not drive into a tornado, so I figured we’d be safe as long as we followed them.